cometbft/cometbft/spec/consensus/gossip/crdt.md

 ## The tuple space as a CRDT

 Conflict-free Replicated Data Types (CRDT) are distributed data structures that explore commutativity in update operations to achieve [Strong Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).
-As an example of CRDT, consider a counter which updated by increment operations, known as Grown only counter (G-Counter): as long as the same set of operations are executed by two replicas, their views of the counter will be the same, irrespective of the execution order.
+As an example of CRDT, consider a counter updated by increment operations, known as Grown only counter (G-Counter): as long as the same set of operations are executed by two replicas, their views of the counter will be the same, irrespective of the execution order.

 More relevant CRDT are the Grown only Set (G-Set), in which operations add elements to a set, and the [2-Phase Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#2P-Set_(Two-Phase_Set)) (2P-Set), which combines two G-Set to collect inclusions and exclusions to a set.